johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 Do you see how the pieces fit together?

 Another exercise is to ponder the difference in the code paths when you use `useClass` vs. `useExisting`.
 The important point is how we either instantiate a `ConfigService` class, or inject an existing one.
 It's worth working through those details, as the concepts will give you a full picture of how NestJS modules can fit together in a coherent way.
+But this article is already too long, so I'll leave that as an exercise for you, dear reader. :smile:

 If you have questions, feel free to ask in the comments below!